surpher/PactSwift/README.md

         ]
       )

-    // Define the system under test (optional - depends on your implementation of your API client) let apiClient = RestManager()
+    // #5 - Fire up our API client
+    let apiClient = RestManager()

-    // Execute Pact test
-    // #5
-    mockService.run { [unowned self] completed in
+    // Run a Pact test and assert our API client makes the request exactly as we promised above mockService.run(waitFor: 1) { [unowned self] completed in
       // _Redirect_ your API calls to the address MockService runs on - replace base URL, but path should be the same guard let url = URL(string: "\(self.mockService.baseUrl)/api/users") else {
         XCTFail("Failed to prepare url!")
         return
       }
+      // #6 - Make the API request.
       apiClient.makeRequest(toURL: url, withHttpMethod: .get) { results in if let data = results.data {
           let decoder = JSONDecoder()